Azure-Samples/media-services-3rdparty-player-samples/src/THEOplayer/README.md

 - Manifest: Endpoint URL to the Azure Media Service content.
 This URL is different for each case depending on the protocol and encryption method used.
 - Closed Captions and Subtitles: THEOplayer supports WebVTT subtitles and closed captions both via the <track> element on the website for VOD streaming and embedded WEBVTT subtitles directly in the HLS manifest.
 Alternatively, THEOplayer offers CEA-608/708 captions that are automatically detected when they are present in the stream.
 - Multiple audio: THEOplayer supports multiple audio and language tracks in one single video – both for live and on demand streaming.
 Using streams with multiple audio features provides multiple language tracks for your video content.
 Changing the language while watching your favorite content?
 THEOplayer allows your viewers to change the language track whenever they want and enjoy video in their preferred language.
 - Playback Rate: THEOplayer allows your viewers to fast forward or slow down your video content with easy to configure controls.
 If your viewer wants to catch that dance move or soccer goal in detail, they can play it in slow motion using THEOplayer.
 There is just a refresher needed?
-High speed playback will enable them to watch your stream in twice the speed to get a quick impression of what's going on.
+High speed playback will enable them to watch your stream at twice the speed to get a quick impression of what's going on.
 - Adaptive bitrate: Increase viewer experience by optimizing video ABR.
 - Token: JWT authentication token needed when using an encryption method (DRM or AES-128).
 - Widevine License: URL for Widevine license required to play Widevine content.